Impact of Dropping or Withdrawing

 - Consider if your situation is eligible for an "incomplete."
 If you're really in a situation where circumstances beyond your control are having an impact on your ability to do well in this class, you might want to consider asking for an incomplete.
 An incomplete can be fixed later (i.e., when you complete the requirements of the course, even if it's after the class has officially concluded), whereas a withdrawal will remain permanently on your transcript.
 If you think your situation (like a major illness during your time in school) might qualify you for an incomplete instead, check with your instructor and academic counselor as soon as possible.
 Because if you're considering withdrawing from a class, the last thing you want to do is make your situation worse by making uninformed choices.

-For more information on the consequences on dropping or withdrawing, please refer to the information found at this link:
+For more information on the possible consequences of dropping or withdrawing, please refer to the information found at this link: